 News article

-What common things drain your electric car battery and by how much?
+The most common things that drain your electric car battery

 How much does the air-conditioning drain from the battery?
 What’s the most efficient way to stay warm in your car during winter?